georgiee/coding-for-kids/slides.md

 ^ That's where you code with colorful blocks

-^ It's called block based programming.
+^ This is called block based programming.

 ![fit](images/03-how/scratch/new/coolcat-small.gif)